Visit and Contact

 West Midlands Railway offers a frequent and fast service from major cities, including Wolverhampton, Hereford and Stratford, to Birmingham stations.
 Visit West Midlands Railway to book tickets.

-Do not forget that if you are travelling to us from the city centre then you can hop on the metro/tram for as little as £1 (90p with a swift card) and you’ll be at the Jewellery Quarter station within 10 minutes!
-Just ask the conductor for a City Hop ticket.
+Do not forget that if travelling to us from the city centre then you can hop on the metro/tram for as little as £1.50 (£1.40 with a swift card) and you’ll be at the Jewellery Quarter station within 10 minutes!
+Just ask for a Birmingham City Hop ticket.
 The Museum is then only a short walk away.

 On street parking is available around the Pen Museum.
 All street parking is pay and display, charges apply every day except Sundays.